ateris-ai/ateris-ai-bot/README.md

-# NeuralTrader: A Solana Trading Bot Leveraging AI (Beta)
+﻿# Ateris: A Solana Trading Bot Leveraging AI (Beta)

-NeuralTrader is an advanced trading bot designed to automate token trading on the Solana blockchain.
+Ateris is an advanced trading bot designed to automate token trading on the Solana blockchain.
 By utilizing cutting-edge AI and neural networks, it provides predictive market insights, real-time sentiment analysis, and adaptable strategies for traders.
-NeuralTrader is optimized to respond dynamically to market conditions, enhancing profitability through advanced reinforcement learning models.
+Ateris is optimized to respond dynamically to market conditions, enhancing profitability through advanced reinforcement learning models.

 ![NeuralTrader Banner](banner.png)